openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

 when the review is complete, a result is returned for each learner who took the exam as a proctored exam.

+Before proctoring session results are available, learners see a **Pending** result.
+After their proctoring sessions are available, learners can receive either a **Satisfactory** or **Unsatisfactory** result.

+Learners can check their proctoring session results by returning to the proctored exam in the courseware.
+Their proctoring session review results are updated there when results are received.
+In addition, learners can go to their **Progress** pages, where they can check their proctored exam results as a part of their overall credit eligibility status.

-When proctoring session results become available, course staff can download a report that lists proctoring results for learners in their course.
-For more information, see :ref:`Proctored Exam Results`.
+Course staff can download a report that lists proctoring results for learners in their course.
+For more information, see :ref:`Proctored Session Results`.

-..
-For passing students, is there some visible status change for certificates
-.. etc. that is triggered to indicate that they can go ahead with requesting
-.. credit?
-Anything visible in the UI?

-Learners who have achieved the minimum credit-eligible grade in the course as well as a **Satisfactory** result for the proctored session review are shown as eligible for credit on their Progress pages.

 .. _CA_LearnerExperience_Proctored Exams: